-United Kingdom company law requires the directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Company and the Group as at the end of the financial year and of the profit or loss of the Group for that period.
+Company law requires the directors to prepare such financial statements for each financial year which give a true and fair view in accordance with United Kingdom Generally Accepted Accounting Practice of the state of affairs of the Company and of the profit or loss of the Group for that period and comply with UK GAAP and the Companies Act 1985.
 In preparing those financial statements, the directors are required to:

-- select suitable accounting policies and apply them consistently; - make judgements and estimates that are reasonable and prudent; and - state whether applicable United Kingdom accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements.
+- select suitable accounting policies and then apply them consistently; - · make judgements and estimates that are reasonable and prudent; and - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements.

-The directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Company and the Group and to enable them to ensure that the financial statements comply with the Companies Act 1985.
-They are also responsible for the Group's system of internal control, for safeguarding the assets of Group, and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Company and to enable them to ensure that the financial statements comply with the Companies Act 1985.
+They are also responsible for the Group's system of internal control, for safeguarding the assets of the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.